A Simple Guide For Parents: Screen Time Management for Kids in India

 In today’s digital age, one of the biggest parenting challenges Indian families face is managing their children’s screen time.
 With smartphones, tablets, video games, and endless cartoons on OTT platforms, children spend more hours glued to screens than ever before.
 As per Harvard’s research, kids aged 8-12 years spend 4-6 hours daily on screens, while teenagers spend around 9 hours.
 This excess screen exposure affects their physical health, sleep, emotional well-being, and relationships within the family.

-According to a 2022 report by the World Health Organization, children aged 5-17 years should not spend more than 2 hours a day on recreational screen time.
+According to a 2022 report by the WHO, children aged 5-17 years should not spend more than 2 hours a day on recreational screen time.
 However, studies show that Indian kids far exceed this limit, especially post pandemic.
 A study by Local Circles India found that 63% of Indian children spend over 3 hours daily on screens.
+This excessive screen time affects children’s physical, emotional, and social health.
+If you’re a parent tired of daily fights over gadget use, you’re not alone.

 Why Is Screen Time Management Important?